svalinn/Cubit-plugin/README.md

 A non-source directory build is recommended.
-These build instructions assume that the plugin build will take place in the `${HOME}/plugin-build` directory, and they assume that the DAGMC-Trelis repo has been cloned into `${HOME}/plugin-build/DAGMC-Trelis`.
+These build instructions assume that the plugin build will take place in the `${HOME}/plugin-build` directory, and they assume that the Trelis-plugin repo has been cloned into `${HOME}/plugin-build/Trelis-plugin`.

 Build MOAB
 ==========